MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/add-ai-copilot.md

 :::image type="content" source="media/model-driven-app-copilot.png" alt-text="Copilot right pane in a model-driven app" lightbox="media/model-driven-app-copilot.png":::

-## Prerequisites

-- Power Platform administrators enable the AI-powered chat experience for canvas and model-driven apps.
-From the Power Platform admin center, go  to **Environments** > open the environment you want > **Settings** > **Features**, under **Copilot** set **Allow users to analyze data using an AI-powered chat experience in canvas and model-driven apps**.
-- Additionally, to enable Copilot for model-driven apps, the environment must have the release channel set to **Monthly channel**.
-More information: [Behavior settings](/power-platform/admin/settings-behavior#settings) and [Changing release channels for model-driven apps](channel-change.md).
+## Enable Copilot for end users in model-driven apps

+Environment administrators must enable Copilot end-user chat experience for model-driven apps in their environments in [Power Platform admin center](https://admin.powerplatform.microsoft.com).
+More information: [Enable Copilot for app users in model driven apps](../enable-copilot-for-model-driven-apps.md)

-- Choose the data you want available for answers.
+Addiotnally,environment administrators must choose the data that should be available for Coplilot inisghts.
 Copilot in a model-driven app can answer questions about all the Dataverse tables in the model-driven app, provided they have been configured for Copilot.
-More information: [Configure tables to use Copilot (preview)](../data-platform/table-settings-for-copilot.md)
+More information: [Enable Copilot for app users in model driven apps](../enable-copilot-for-model-driven-apps.md#configure-dataverse-tables-and-columns-for-copilot.md) and [Configure tables to use Copilot (preview)](../data-platform/table-settings-for-copilot.md)

   > [!NOTE]
   > Questions and answers for enterprise data environments that have [customer managed key](/power-platform/admin/customer-managed-key) or [Customer Lockbox](/power-platform/admin/about-lockbox) won't use your data stored in Dataverse.
 You might get answers from Copilot, but they won't be based on your Dataverse database.